 04 of 08

 Nothing helps you prepare for a day of drinking like these fat, white sausages.
 They are the breakfast of Oktoberfest champions.
-Whether you are just visiting Munich or in for a Fest, you will most likely start your day with this delicious wurst.
+Whether you are just visiting Munich or there for a Fest, you will most likely start your day with this delicious wurst.

 Weisswurst translates to "white sausage", although it is sometimes called weißwuascht in the Bavarian dialect.
 Traditionally it is made from minced veal and pork back bacon, seasoned with parsley, lemon, mace, onions, ginger and cardamom.
 It's prepared by heating it in water for 5-10 minutes and removing the skin.
 Pair it with Bayerischer süßer senf (sweet Bavarian mustard) and a laugenbrezel (pretzel), or add a Hefeweizen for a full Weisswurst Frühstück.

 Originally weisswurst was quite perishable, meaning it needed to be eaten before noon.
-Modern food preparation means they have a longer shelf life today, but tradition says that "the sausages should not be allowed to hear the noon chime of the church bells".
+Modern food preparation means they have a longer shelf life, but tradition says that "the sausages should not be allowed to hear the noon chime of the church bells".
 Even with a limited time frame, over a million weisswurst are sold every year.
 The sausage also marks a symbolic barrier in the north/south divide, referred to as the Weißwurstäquator (white sausage equator).

 Where to Eat Weisswurst

 Weisswurst are available at every Bavarian restaurant, and Bavarian- themed restaurants and breweries found throughout the country.
-If you spot the blue-and-white-checks of the Bavarian flag, you should be able to find Weisswurst.
+If you spot the blue-and-white-checks of the Bavarian flag, you should be able to find weisswurst.